Academics at Hanover:

 - Pre-admission to the Program Students interested in becoming teachers should take our entry level course (EDU 221) as a first year student when possible to become familiar with classroom field work and the requirements of the Educator Preparation Program by meeting with Education faculty for advising.
 Other courses can be taken prior to admission including EDU 172 (Elementary Education requirement only), EDU 231, EDU 240, EDU 306, and the Special Education courses EDU 252, 253, 254, 255, 256.

 - Decision Point One is formal admission to the Educator Preparation Program by the Teacher Education Committee.
-All sophomores should apply by the November 15th deadline.
+All sophomores should apply by the Oct.
+15 deadline (students may appeal for late applications).
 Only admitted candidates may declare an Elementary Education Major or Secondary Education Dual Major and take upper level (Methods) EDU courses.

 - Decision Point Two includes an interview and a professional portfolio review to ensure that students are ready for their Student Teaching assignment